osmandapp/docs/content/osmand/personal/favorites.md

 ### Folders list

-The second part is list of folders of Favorite groups.
-Folder of Favorite is one Favorite group.
+The second part is list of folders of Favorites groups.
+Folder of Favorites is one Favorites group.

 ![Favorites folders android](/assets/images/personal/favorites_folders_android.png)

-User can expand and collapse list of Favorite points for one group by clicking to a folder line or to "&#8743;", "&#8744;"  symbols.
+User can expand and collapse list of Favorite points for one group by clicking to a folder line or to '&#8743;', '&#8744;'  symbols.
 Each point from Favorite list has a name, distance and direction from your location.

 ![Favorites folders expand android](/assets/images/personal/favorites_folders_expand_android.png)